 o Re: C – proceedings, including Deprivation of Liberty Safeguards, regarding a child with suicidal tendencies requiring 24-hour supervision.

-o Re: O – relocation of a child involved in county lines.
+o Re: O – regarding relocation of a child involved in county lines drug dealing.

-o Re: R – proceedings relating to children whose mother was charged with murder, with the children being potential witnesses.
+o Re: R – proceedings relating to children whose mother was charged with murder, with the children being witnesses in the criminal proceedings.

 Acting for Respondents

 o for the mother of a child that it was agreed was beyond parental control, arguing for the Local Authority to amend their care plan to a therapeutic residential unit.